 Bring refreshments or buy them at the snack stand in the parking lot because the beach here is bare.
 You can, however, pay 10 euros for two lounge chairs and an umbrella and you’ll probably want to do this as the beach is more rocky than sandy.

-hop over to this site Greek Wine in Santorini
+Greek Wine in Santorini

 With its volcanic soil and Mediterranean climate, Santorini has been growing wine since ancient times.
 In the Middle Ages, while the island was occupied by Venice, Santorini began using the Italian passito method for creating Vin Santo to create its own Vinsanto (note the change in spelling to differentiate the wine from the two regions) dessert wine that was used by the Catholic church and eventually as the official Eucharistic wine of the Russian Orthodox Church.
 Vinsanto is made from Assyrtiko, the island’s flagship grape, along with Athiri and Aidani, all three white varietals.
 If you want to learn more about Santorini’s wine and visit some wineries, I suggest taking a SAFOWI wine tour.

 For tasting on your own, Vinsantos are sweet and pleasant ranging from light to nutty, making for a delicious after dinner drink.
 Regular Assyrtiko wines are crisp, very minerally and food friendly.
 Almost every restaurant serves locally made wine.
 There’s usually a bottle list as well as house wine.
 House wines in Greece tend to be much more pleasant than the Two Buck Chuck you get when you order a house wine in the United States.
 Even corner stores allow you to buy tasty, pleasant whites in plastic bottles for 4 euros!
 Hooray!